Makes 4 servings

 - 1/4 cup olive oil

-- Dissolve the arrowroot in 1 tablespoon of the chicken broth to make a paste.
+- Dissolve the arrowroot in 1 tablespoon of the vegetable broth to make a paste.
 Bring the remaining broth to a boil.

 - Stir the paste into the broth and allow the broth to thicken slightly.
 Remove from the heat and add the vinegar, mustard, salt, pepper, tarragon, shallot, and garlic.